essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 would set :math:`\lambda` for the reference state to 0.5, :math:`\lambda` for the forwards perturbed state to 0.6, and :math:`\lambda` for the backwards perturbed state to 0.4.
 By default all values of :math:`\lambda` are 0.0.

-To be able to run several lambdas in parallel and hence perform your full perturbation at once with ProtoMS, you will need the commands shown below.
-Running your free energy calculation in this manner, you will be able to attempt exchanges between the configurations of your system at the different lambdas, increasing the chances of convergence.
+To run several at several values of :math:`\lambda`  in parallel and hence perform your full perturbation at once with ProtoMS, you will need the commands shown below.
+Running your free energy calculation in this manner, you will be able to attempt exchanges between the configurations of your system at the different lambdas, increasing the probability of convergence.

 .. index::
   single: lambdare